 Other Performance Plugins Compatibility

-For detailed instruction on how to use the new optimization features check out our SG Optimizer tutorial.
+For detailed instructions on how to use the new optimization features check out our SiteGround Optimizer tutorial.